-- Annual Benefits Statements were issued to all active and deferred members. - Newsletters - Pre-retirement seminars were presented to scheme members approaching retirement.

-- Introduction to Pensions Insight lunch-time sessions were run with the aim of providing new entrants with information about the LGPS. - Insight lunches were also run covering "top-up" options available. - Information, forms and useful links to websites providing further information on the LGPS were maintained on the City of London's pension's website.
+- Annual Benefits Statements were issued to all active and deferred members. - Newsletters - Pre-retirement seminars were presented to scheme members approaching retirement - Information, forms and useful links to websites providing further information on the LGPS were maintained on the City of London's pension's website. - "Insight" lunches were suspending during 2020-21 due to pandemic-related restrictions but the team hopes to resume these events in future.